-Americans Go Home: Canadians Track U.S. Boaters Sneaking Across The Border
+Americans, Go Home: Canadians Track U.S. Boaters Sneaking Across The Border

 Anyone with a computer and an Internet connection can click to see what kind of vessels are sailing, where they've recently been and which country they are from.

-And plenty are from the U.S.
+And plenty are from the United States.

-Creek estimates that right now there are some 30 to 40 American pleasure boats cruising through British Columbia's pristine waterways.
+Creek estimates that right now some 30 to 40 American pleasure boats are cruising through British Columbia's pristine waterways.

 Lately, however, many have gone dark.
 Creek says that the Americans have figured out that they are being tracked through their transponders.

 "They're turning them off as they cross the border," says Creek.
-"We see them on the computer and at a particular point a few minutes later, they're not there anymore."
+"We see them on the computer, and at a particular point a few minutes later, they're not there anymore."

 The maritime posse of retirees knows the boats didn't suddenly turn around, or sink.
 That's because Canadian boaters up and down the inland coast call and radio in the location of suspicious vessels, i.e., American boats.
 They report sightings to the RCMP's marine division, though it's unclear if any arrests have been made.